Wales is subject to the administration of both the UK Government in Westminster and also the National Assembly for Wales in Cardiff.

 The UK Government retains responsibility for non-devolved topics, but the National Assembly has powers to make legislation in devolved topics such as health, education, agriculture, local government, environment, and culture.

-Wales is subdivided into 22 unitary authorities, which in turn are divided into electoral divisions and communities.
+Wales is subdivided into 22 unitary authorities, which in turn are divided into electoral wards and communities.

 Information on the upper level of Administrative geography in Wales

-Electoral Divisions are a key building block of Welsh administrative geography
+Electoral Wards are a key building block of Welsh administrative geography

 Communities are the smallest administrative areas in Wales